-Normally, a special group of cells begin the electrical signal to start your heartbeat.
+Normally, a special group of cells start the electrical signal of your heartbeat.

-These cells are in the sinoatrial (SA) node.
-This node is in the right atrium, the
+These cells are in the sinoatrial (SA) node in the upper right chamber of the heart

-system on the way to the ventricles, the 2 lower chambers of the heart.
-As it travels,
+way to the ventricles, the 2 lower chambers of the heart.
+As it travels, the signal

-the signal triggers nearby parts of the heart to contract.
+triggers nearby parts of the heart muscle to contract.
 This helps the heart contract

-Many problems can upset this signaling pathway and lead to abnormal heart rhythms.
+Many problems can upset the signaling pathway and lead to abnormal heart rhythms.